austineamonn/more-crises-mod-civ-vii/README.md

 ### Famine Crisis - Antiquity

 Crisis policies reduce the food output of your settlements.
-Settlements with negative food with pillage buildings.
+Settlements with negative food will pillage buildings.
 You are given a choice at the first level of the crisis, where you gain policies that hurt towns or hurt cities.

 Policies - "Send the masses to the Towns"